28th April to 2nd May 2022

 In spite of the religious origins of this festival, don't expect anything short of the traditional Spanish fiesta when you visit Córdoba at this time of year.
 Each Catholic brotherhood or neighbourhood association sets up a bar next to its cross to serve drinks (try the fino sherry) and tapas (local speciality, salmorejo, is a delicious, creamier version of gazpacho) to the partygoers - and let's not forget the music.
 In addition to the Sevillanas played during the day, with many local women dancing in their gypsy dresses, there are live performances by rock bands at night, which is also one of the best times to take a walk round the city, view the crosses lit up and soak up in the festive atmosphere.

-The crosses are installed at 9pm on the first day of the festival, and remain in place until 4pm on the final day.
-Music is generally played from 12 midday-5pm and from 8pm-2am (the volume is turned down at 12 midnight, out of consideration for the neighbours).
+The crosses are installed from 12.00 hrs to 02.00 hrs on the first day of the festival, and remain in place until 4pm on the final day.
+Music is generally played from 12.00 midday to 17.00 and then from 20.00 to 02.00 (the afternoon break and volume is turned down at 12 midnight, out of consideration for the neighbours).
+The prize for the winning crosss is about 2.000 euro.